Antitrust probe vs Microsoft, OpenAI and Nvidia: What you need to know

 The Justice Department will look into Nvidia, while the FTC will check on Microsoft and OpenAI, according to a report by the New York Times.

 It's not immediately clear what's the trigger for this pending probe.
-There are concerns that even though OpenAI is a non-profit, Microsoft invested a lot of money in them.
+But there are concerns that even though OpenAI is a non-profit, Microsoft invested a lot of money in them.
 Other countries are also looking into this partnership between Microsoft and OpenAI.

 OpenAI’s parent is a nonprofit, but Microsoft has invested $13 billion in a for-profit subsidiary, for what would be a 49 per cent stake.